 Chromium in our Food and Supplements

-Meats, mushrooms, liver, yeast, black pepper, cheese, beer, and potatoes are the richest sources in chromium.
+Meats, mushrooms, liver, yeast, black pepper, cheese, beer, and potatoes are the richest sources of chromium.

-This trace mineral is very low in prevalence within the body. it is still essential for our optimal health.
-It is found in enzymes that are used for energy production, metabolism of nitrogen, and the formation of uric acid.
+This trace mineral is very low in prevalence within the body.
+It is still essential for our optimal health.
+It is found in enzymes that are used for energy production, the metabolism of nitrogen, and the formation of uric acid.

 There are no reported benefits of mega doses in this mineral.